yesdavid/designspace_culttax_article_2021/README.md

 ### Overview of contents and how to reproduce:

 This repository contains data (`1_data`) and code (`2_code`) for the paper.
 After downloading, the results can be reproduced using `matzig_et_al_2021.Rproj` and the existing folder structure.
 The required packages and their versions which have been used in this study are listed below and in the `DESCRIPTION`-file.
+All analyses and visualisations presented in this paper were prepared in R 3.6.3 under Ubuntu 18.04.5 LTS (64-bit).

 ### Required R-packages and their versions: